emmett-framework/emmett/docs/dal/models.md

 MyModel.started.represent(record, record.started)
 ```

-And if you may prefer to explicit passing representation rules to the signle fields instead of writing down in the model, you can use the `representation` parameter:
+And if you may prefer to explicit passing representation rules to the single fields instead of writing down in the model, you can use the `representation` parameter:

 ```python
 started = Field('datetime', representation=lambda row, value: prettydate(value))